monotone-studio/monotone/README.md

 By keeping storage embedded within your application it is possible to achieve lowest latency and get much higher performance comparing to a dedicated server solutions.

-Performance numbers we achieved so far:
+Performance numbers we achieved so far (single instance):

     150+ million metrics write / second (~ 600+ MiB per second, 4 bytes per metric)
     6-10 million events write / second (~ 100 bytes per event)